HomeProgrammesHealth & WellbeingCutting Your Diabetes Risk in Half Microcredential (Level 4)

 Course Information

-Note: As a subsidiary of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL Te Pūkenga is committed to providing the best learning outcome for you.
+Note: As a business division of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL is committed to providing the best learning outcome for you.
 As part of this, all programmes are currently being reviewed to make them portable, consistent, and closely aligned with the needs of the industry.
 When published, this course information is correct, but the courses offered may change over time.
-If you have any questions call an Enrolment Advisor on 0800 468 265.
+If you have any questions, call an enrollment advisor at 0800 468 265.

 This programme consists of 15 credits.

-Community Engagement: “Cutting Diabetes Risk In Half” Building Health Habits That Last A Lifetime (15 Credits)
+Community Engagement: “Cutting Diabetes Risk In Half” Building Health Habits That Last A Lifetime (15 credits)

 The learning outcomes:

-• Facilitate change initiatives for diabetes interventions.
+• Facilitate change initiatives for diabetes interventions

-• Interpret changes in physical and mental well-being following intervention.
+• Interpret changes in physical and mental well-being following intervention

 • Respond to opportunities for education, intervention, and behaviour change in diabetes management.